 Since $(F,\subseteq)$ is a forest, so is $(F\cup G_F,\subseteq)$ as asserted. \end{proof} Zimmermann introduced the notion of "complete" forests in his proof.
-This is not a good choice for our approach since all forests are complete posets by definition.
-Instead, we introduce another notion, which expresses the same idea. \begin{defi} A complete poset $F$ over a countable, finite set $A$ is saturated with respect to $I$, if for every $f\in F$ either $\ol f \cap I = \emptyset$ or $\ol f$ is variable or integrated. \end{defi} \begin{lem} $(F\cup G_F,\subseteq)$ is a saturated complete poset. \end{lem} \begin{proof} Let $f\in F'$.
-Then $\ol f \cap I = \emptyset$, where $\ol f$ is computed w.r.t. $F\cup G_F$, since $f$ only has variable or constant subgraphs by construction.
+This is not a good choice for our approach since all forests are complete posets due to the finiteness of $A$.
+Instead, we introduce another notion, which expresses the same idea. \begin{definition} A forest $F$ over a finite set $A$ is \emph{saturated with respect to $I$}, if for every $f\in F$ either $\ol f \cap I = \emptyset$ or $\ol f$ is variable or integrated. \end{definition} \begin{lemma} $(F\cup G_F,\subseteq)$ is a saturated forest. \end{lemma} \begin{proof} Let $f\in F'$.
+Then $\ol f \cap I = \emptyset$, where $\ol f$ is computed wrt $F\cup G_F$, since $f$ only has variable or constant subgraphs by construction.
 For $f\in F\setminus F'$, $\ol f$ is either variable or integrated.
 If $g\in G_F$, then $\tilde g$ is variable by construction and hence $\ol g$ is either variable or integrated.
-This proves the assertion. \end{proof} From now on we use the notation $S_I(F)$ for the saturation of $F$ with respect to $I$. \begin{defi} Let $(F,\subseteq)$ be a complete poset.
-The base of $F$ is given by the relation
+This proves the assertion. \end{proof} From now on we use the notation $S_I(F)$ for the saturation of $F$ with respect to $I$. \begin{definition} Let $(F,\subseteq)$ be a forest.
+The base $B_I(F)$ of $F$ is given by the relation